Malaysian opposition leader Anwar plans new government

-KUALA LUMPUR, Malaysia (AP) — Malaysian opposition leader Anwar Ibrahim said Wednesday he has secured a majority in Parliament to form a new government that is “strong, stable and formidable."
+KUALA LUMPUR, Malaysia (AP) — Malaysian opposition leader Anwar Ibrahim said Wednesday he has secured a majority in Parliament to form a new government, but parties in the ruling coalition called it a “cheap publicity" stunt.

+Prime Minister Muhyiddin Yassin said Anwar must provide evidence, and “until proven otherwise, my National Alliance government still stands firm and I am still prime minister.”
+He urged Malaysians to stay calm.

-Anwar said he has been granted an audience with the king Tuesday but it was postponed because the king was in a hospital for treatment.
+Anwar said he was granted an audience with the king Tuesday but it was postponed because the king was in a hospital for treatment.
 He said he will not reveal details until after he has met the king.
+No new date for the meeting has been set.

 “Conclusively, we have a strong, formidable majority.
-I am not talking about four, five or six ... but much more than that,” Anwar said.
+I am not talking about four, five or six.
+I am talking about much more than that,” Anwar said.
 “With a clear and indisputable support and majority behind me, the government led by ...
 Muhyiddin Yassin has fallen."

+Parties in the ruling coalition issued a separate statement supporting Muhyiddin's leadership.

+Anwar's “assertion is nothing more than a repeat of cheap publicity" stunts and shows he is “power crazy,” said the joint statement signed by the parties' secretary generals.

 Science and Technology Minister Khairy Jamaluddin countered Anwar's claim.
 He tweeted a picture of the Cabinet meeting, saying: “Cabinet meeting just ended.
 Nothing collapsed or fell."

+But the president of the biggest party in Muhyiddin's coalition said he was aware that many lawmakers from his Malay party are backing Anwar as premier and that he cannot stop them.

+Ahmad Zahid Hamidi said Muhyiddin's government was formed based on support of individual lawmakers and that his Malay party wasn't formally part of the ruling coalition — further muddying the situation.

-Anwar said it will be the king's “sole discretion” but noted that his government will not be an unelected one even though it involves new partners.
+Anwar said forming a new government will be the king's “sole discretion” but noted it will not be an unelected one even though it involves new partners.

+The palace in a statement said Sultan Abdullah Sultan Ahmad Shah will remain at the National Heart Institute for treatment.
+It said the king advised the people to stay calm and urged all parties to “prioritize the people’s well-being and our beloved country.”

 Anwar’s Alliance of Hope was elected in 2018 but collapsed after Muhyiddin withdrew his party and tied up with corruption-tainted opposition parties to form a Malay-centric government in March.
-Then-Prime Minister Mahathir Mohamad resigned in protest, but Anwar said Wednesday that Mahathir won't be part his new government.
+Then-Prime Minister Mahathir Mohamad resigned in protest, and Anwar said Wednesday that Mahathir won't be part of his new government.

 If he succeeds, it will mark a dramatic comeback for Anwar after his roller-coaster political journey since the 1990s.